 - Is my baby gaining enough?

-- Is my breastfed baby putting on too much weight?
+- Is my breastfed baby gaining too much weight?

 - He didn’t gain as much this week as he did last week, should I supplement him with formula?

-- The doctor says he’s not gaining enough, and I need to supplement him with formula, but I don’t want to do that, what are my alternatives?
+- The doctor says my breastfed baby not gaining enough weight, and want me to supplement him with formula, but I don’t want to do that, what are my alternatives?

 It is true that weight is an important marker.
 However, always “look” at your baby first.